1968 Borrego Mountain earthquake

+Despite being the largest earthquake to strike California since the 1952 Kern County earthquake, structural damage was limited due to the region being sparsely populated.
+Damage mostly comprised fallen plaster from building facades and material losses.
+Rockfalls were widely reported in the epicenter region.
+There was also no deaths or injuries as a result Some minor damage also occurred in Arizona and Baja California.
+In the aftermath, many nearby faults displayed afterslip which became the subject of scientific interest.

 Tectonic setting

-300x300pxA simplified tectonic bounday map of the Salton Trough area.
+300x300pxA simplified tectonic boundary map of the Salton Trough area.
 Red lines show major faults and arrows indicate fault motion.

-The San Andreas Fault (SAF) is the main plate boundary that defines the margin between the Pacific and North American Plates in California.
+The San Andreas Fault (SAF) is the main plate boundary that defines the margin between the Pacific and North American plates in California.
 It is believed to have formed during the Oligocene.
 The fault has a length of 1,200 km, of which, it is visible for 1,005 km from the Salton Sea to Point Arena.
 Divided into four distinct segments, it displays right-lateral strike-slip movement.
 It accommodates 20–75 percent of plate motion between the Pacific and North American plates its segments.
 The tectonic boundary in Southern California is complex—plate motion is accommodated by the SAF and a network of subparallel faults.
 The SAF terminates at the Salton Trough, a transtensional zone (pull-apart basin) that separates it from the Imperial Fault in the south.
 The exact measurement of slip across faults in this zone is poorly understood.